 of vehicular travel.
 Highway includes street."

-maintained and open to the use of the public for purposes of vehicular
+Section590 states; "Street is a way or place of whatever nature publiclymaintained and open to the use of the public for purposes of vehiculartravel.
+Street includes highway."

 Excellent.
 So far you've established that as far as the CVC is concerned, any road that has vehicle traffic is a highway.
 Next you've established that a crosswalk is an area delineated for pedestrians by markings.
 Then you've established that a crosswalk, because it has a "marking or other delineation for pedestrian travel" is indeed part of the sidewalk, not part of the highway.

 Section 467 states (in part); "A pedestrian is afoot or whois using any of the following: (1) A means of conveyance propelled byhuman power other than a bicycle."